CamilaCamacho/impressions_per_duration_snapchat_political_ads/README.md

-# Analyzing Success of Snapchat Political Ads by Number of Impressions for Duration
+# Analyzing Runtime and Money Spent on Snapchat Political Ads by Number of Impressions
-Exploring [Snapchat's Political and Advocacy Ads Library](https://www.snap.com/en-US/political-ads/) data to find if there is any relationship between runtime and number of impressions of political and advocacy advertising on Snapchat.
+Exploring [Snapchat's Political and Advocacy Ads Library](https://www.snap.com/en-US/political-ads/) data to find if there is any relationship between duration of runtime and number of impressions of political and advocacy advertising on Snapchat.
 In order to get a comprehensive analysis of timing of political/advocacy ads throughout an entire year, I will be using the [2019 archives](https://github.com/CamilaCamacho/timing_of_impressions_snapchat_political_ads/blob/master/PoliticalAds.csv).

 ## Industry Question:
-Does how long a political/advocacy advertisement ran for in 2019 influence how much it cost or number of times it was delivered to users?
+Does how long a political/advocacy advertisement ran for in 2019 influence number of times it was delivered to users?

 ## Data Question:
-Can the duration of runtime for a Snapchat political/advocacy advertisement predict how much money an advertiser spent or how number of impressions?
+Can the duration of runtime for a Snapchat political/advocacy advertisement predict the number of impressions?

 ### Metrics
 * Snapchat defines **Impressions** as the number of times the Ad has been viewed by Snapchatters.